An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-The next theorem states a general result concerning the local convergence of {\bf critical} GW tree conditioned on $\A_n$ toward Kesten's tree.
+The next theorem states a general result concerning the local convergence of {\bf critical} BGW tree conditioned on $\A_n$ toward the Kesten's tree.
 The proof of this theorem is at the end of this section.